 Firstly, there is a lack of female representation in certain areas of the business.
-The lack of female engineers is reflective of a national problem with a lack of women in STEM roles generally, with women making up 50% of the UK workforce, but just 16.5% in engineering roles.
+The lack of female engineers is reflective of a national problem with a lack of women in STEM roles generally, with women making up just under 47% of the UK workforce, but just 21.8% in engineering roles (although this has increased from 16.5% in the previous year) .
 Engineers are typically comparatively well-paid as industry standard, so this will compound the issue.
-Equally, specialist manufacturing sections of the business, such as die casting and moulding are almost exclusively male and only 9.50% of external sales roles, again a typically comparatively well-paid role, are filled by women.
+Equally, specialist manufacturing sections of the business, such as die casting and moulding are almost exclusively male and only 7.7% of UK-based external sales roles, again a typically comparatively well-paid role, are filled by women.